A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Additional Simulation Studies

 We consider two sets of experiments: (E1) increasing sample sizes, $n\in \{200, 500, 1000, 2000\}$ with fixed number of features, $p=8$; and (E2) increasing features, $p\in \{3, 8, 15, 20\}$ with a fixed sample size, $n=1000$.
-Under both experimental specifications, $\tssg$ is implemented for the standard likelihood setup with $\alpha=1$ and the prior hyperparameters set as, $(\mu, \Sigma, a, b) = (0, I_p, 0.025, 0.025)$.
-Convergence is assessed in Algorithm \ref{alg:tavie-em} of the main manuscript through a tolerance level of $\texttt{tol}=10^{-9}$.
+Under both experimental specifications, $\tssg$ is implemented for the standard likelihood setup with $\alpha=1$ and the prior hyperparameters set as, $(\mu, \Sigma, a, b) = (0, I_{p+1}, 0.025, 0.025)$.
+Convergence is assessed in Algorithm~\ref{alg:tavie-em} of the main manuscript through a tolerance level of $\texttt{tol}=10^{-9}$.
 The competing methods (DADVI, ADVI (MF/FR), \texttt{PyMC} (NUTS)) are executed under experimental settings outlined in Section \ref{app-competing-methods-details}.
-The performance of $\mathsf{TAVIE}$-$\mathsf{SSG}$ and competing methods is assessed based on statistical accuracy, quantified by the {mean-squared error} (MSE) between the estimated and true parameter values, and computational efficiency, measured by the {runtimes} of each algorithm.
-The corresponding numerical results are tabulated in Tables \ref{tab:laplace_singlep_multin} and \ref{tab:laplace_singlen_multip} as well as visually represented in Figures \ref{fig:laplace_singlep_multin} and \ref{fig:laplace_singlen_multip}, for $100$ repetitions of the dataset $\mathcal{D}_n$.
+The performance of $\mathsf{TAVIE}$-$\mathsf{SSG}$ and competing methods is assessed based on statistical accuracy, quantified by the {mean-squared error} (MSE) between the estimated and true parameter values, $(p+1)^{-1}\lVert \beta - \widehat{\beta}\rVert_{2}^{2}$ and $(\tau^{2} - \widehat{\tau}^{2})^2$; computational efficiency, measured by the {runtimes} (in seconds) of each algorithm; and in experiment E1, sliced Wasserstein (SW) distance~\citep{bonneel2015sliced,kolouri2016sliced} between the true and variational posteriors.
+The corresponding numerical results are tabulated in Tables \ref{tab:laplace_singlep_multin} and \ref{tab:laplace_singlen_multip} as well as visually represented in Figures \ref{fig:laplace_singlep_multin}, \ref{fig:laplace_singlen_multip} ($100$ repetitions of the dataset $\mathcal{D}_n$ for MSE analyses), and Figure~\ref{fig:laplace_SW_distance} over $10$ repetitions for the posterior distance.